 - You never really planned to follow this plan

-If the answer is (3) don’t kid yourself, you need to plan, this is going to hurt you some time soon.
+Is the answer (3)?
+Don’t kid yourself, you need to plan, this is going to hurt you some time soon.
 If the answer is you were too aggressive then maybe go back to your original goals or plan, and maybe scale them back so that they might be attainable by the end of the year (but still make them challenging).

-If things are going OK, and you think you can succeed with your plan, good for you, you have made a good plan, and you are following it.
-You can celebrate a little in your success, but get back to your plan, enjoy your success and keep up the good work.
+Things going OK?
+You think you can succeed with your plan, good for you, you have made a good plan, and you are following it.
+You can celebrate a little in your success, but get back to your plan.
+Enjoy your success and keep up the good work.